nicholaswmin/fsm/.github/CONTRIBUTING.md

 ### Minimal API

 > An API so simple, it doesn't need to be looked up twice.
-> Does one thing only.
-No bells & whistles.
+> Does that one thing, only; without any bells & whistles.

 - Must satisfy the spec
 - Must not implement extras